hernantz/blog/content/one-configpy-to-config-all.md

 same configuration code gets executed everywhere.
 We also were able to separate configuration from code: which allows us to:

 1. Ship configuration separately from code.
+There is no need to modify code in order to change it's behavior.
+2. Plain text files are *universal*.
+Can be edited with any text editor, no need to mess with db connectors/sql/scripts to configure an app.
-2. No need to know Python to configure the app.
-Vagrant for example, uses Ruby for it's `Vagrantfile`, it is a bummer to have to learn the syntax of a language just to use a tool.
+3. No need to know a programming language to configure the app.
+[Vagrant][3], for example, uses Ruby for it's `Vagrantfile`, it is a bummer to have to learn the syntax of a language just to use a tool.

-trick of using `settings.py.template`

-## Installer
+### The `settings.template` trick

+We still need a way to bundle settings for different environments: QA, stating, production, test, Bill's dev machine, etc

+Config files are very convenient since they can be version-controlled, can be put into templates by Config Management/Orchestration tools and come handy when developing.
+It is also possible to put ENV VARS into a file that gets loaded before the program starts.
+The convention is to put configuration in `.env` files.
+Many tools that manage processes/containers, like docker-compose and systemd, have support for loading them.

+A litmus test for whether an app has all config correctly factored out of the code is whether the codebase could be made open source at any moment, without compromising any credentials.

+### Devops tools

-Code needs to be packaged (built), distributed, installed, executed (https://12factor.net/build-release-run).
+Code needs to be [packaged, distributed, installed, executed][4].

 These are all steps that make use of external tools that are not part of the codebase and should be replaceable.
 An app could be packaged for Ubuntu or Windows differently, can be installed manually or put in a container.
-For this reason, code should be as agnostic of these steps as possible and delegate that to another actor called "Installer/Builder".
-This new actor can be one or many tools combined, for example docker-compose, yum, gcc, ansible, etc.  The installer actor is the one that knows how to bind code with the right configuration it needs and how to do it (through env vars or files or cli args or all of them).
+For this reason, code should be as agnostic of these steps as possible and delegate that to another actor called: *Installer/Builder*.

+This new actor can be one or many tools combined, for example docker-compose, yum, gcc, ansible, etc.

+The installer actor is the one that knows how to bind code with the right configuration it needs and how to do it (through env vars or files or cli args or all of them).
 Because it knows the configuration it needs to inject into the project, it makes a good candidate to manage configuration.
 It can do so by having configuration templates for files or settings that will be injected into the environment, it knows about keeping secret/sensistive information protected, etc.

 The dev(ops) flow has two clearly distinct realms: